 Regardless of area of expertise, the primary emphasis of each professor is teaching excellence, and the department has multiple winners of prestigious college teaching awards.
 Some of the most meaningful learning, however, takes place during the frequent one-on-one interactions students have with faculty.
 While holding the line on intellectual rigor, we are also known as a friendly and accessible group of faculty.
 We develop close relationships with our students and feel a deep responsibility to do what we can to help them succeed as students, and as people.

 Our work as leaders in our field and in the campus community allow us to serve as role models for our students, and equip us with the expertise to mentor them effectively.
-On campus, our faculty members have won college research awards, and have taken leadership roles in several important areas including: the Women's and Gender Studies minor, the Multicultural Center, the Faculty Center for Teaching, First Year Seminars, Strategic Planning, College Curriculum, Tenure & Promotion, Institutional Review Board, and the Intergroup Dialogue Program.
-In the field of psychology, our faculty members are engaged leaders in organizations such as the Lehigh Valley Society for Neuroscience, the Institute for Academic Feminist Psychologists; and the American Psychological Association.
+On campus, our faculty members have won college research awards, and have taken leadership roles in several important areas including: the Women's and Gender Studies Program, Africana Studies, the Center for Teaching and Learning, First Year Seminars, Strategic Planning, College Curriculum, Tenure & Promotion, and the Institutional Review Board.
+In the field of psychology, our faculty members are engaged leaders in organizations such as the Lehigh Valley Society for Neuroscience, the Association for Women in Psychology, and the American Psychological Association.